archcoding-books/papers/storage/haystack/haystack.md

 and processes∼4x more reads per second than an equivalent terabyte on a NAS appliance.

 **Simple**.
-In a production environment we cannot over- state the strength of a design that is straight-forward to implement and to maintain.
+In a production environment we cannot overstate the strength of a design that is straight-forward to implement and to maintain.
 As Haystack is a new system, lacking years of production-level testing, we paid particular attention to keeping it simple.
 That